worldpeaceenginelabs/METAVERSE-SEED/README.md

 # BASICS

-- Location pins can be everything (Info, News, Brainstorming, Event, Petition, Crowdfunding, Live Stream, App, Game, VR Location, Live Stream, and/or game, your non-profit business, your business, everything else...) and are shared directly peer-to-peer (P2P) between users via WebRTC.
+- A pin can represent everything: Info, News, Brainstorming, Event, Petition, Crowdfunding, Live Stream, posts, profiles, links, streams, apps, games (including your Steam, Epic,... games), your non-profit business, your for-profit business - you name it - Literally!
+For displays, AR, and VR out of the box!
+They are shared directly peer-to-peer (P2P) between users via WebRTC.
 - Map tiles can come from every accessible map tile API (users can use their maptile service api keys and or server addresses in the future), but maptiles will eventually also be shared directly peer-to-peer (P2P) between users via WebRTC in the future.<br><br>

 # FEATURES